TechnicalPursuit/TIBET/doc/markdown/tibet-rollup.1.md

 source file(s) used in the rollup.
 This information is necessary for certain TIBET reflection operations at runtime.

  * `--minify` :
     Signifies that the rollup output should pass through the minification process.
 Note that overly agressive obfuscation will cause TIBET code to fail.
 Future additions to TIBET will support more agressive minification.

   * `[package-opts]` :
     Refers to valid options for a TIBET Package object.
-These include --package, --config, --phase, --assets, etc. The package@config defaults to `~app_cfg/main.xml` and its default config (usually @base) so your typical configuration is built.
-See help on the `tibet package` command for more information.
+See help from the `tibet package` command for the full list of options here.

 ## CONFIGURATION SETTINGS